Weak solutions of Moffatt's magnetic relaxation equations: Introduction

 for $t\in[0, \infty).$ In above, for any function $\psi: \T^2\to \R,$ we used the notations

-As a consequence, the velocity field satisfies $u(t, \cdot)\to 0$ as $t\to \infty,$ whereas the magnetic field $B(t, \cdot)$ relaxes to a steady state $B^{\infty}$ with $\|B^\infty-e_1\|_{H^{k+2}}\leq 4\eta,$ both convergences taking place with respect to strong topologies. \end{theorem} Then we have \begin{corollary} The steady state $B^\infty$ obtained in Theorem \ref{Th-BFV} is a vector-valued function of the single variable $x_2\in\T=[0, 1)$ (that corresponds to a shear flow of the Euler equations) given by\footnote{We use dots for differentiation with spatial variable $x_2.$} with
+As a consequence, the velocity field satisfies $u(t, \cdot)\to 0$ as $t\to \infty,$ whereas the magnetic field $B(t, \cdot)$ relaxes to a steady state $B^{\infty}$ with $\|B^\infty-e_1\|_{H^{k+2}}\leq 4\eta,$ both convergences taking place with respect to strong topologies. \end{theorem} Then, we show that \begin{corollary} The steady state $B^\infty$ obtained in Theorem \ref{Th-BFV} is a vector-valued function of the single variable $x_2\in\T$ (that corresponds to a shear flow of the Euler equations) given by\footnote{We use dot for differentiation with spatial variable $x_2.$} with